rolling-scopes-school/aws/aws-developer/nodejs-aws/06_async_microservices_communication/task.md

 ### Task 6.3

-1. Create an SNS topic `createProductTopic` and email subscription in the resources section in `serverless.yml` of the Product Service.
+1. Create an SNS topic `createProductTopic` and email subscription in the AWS CDK Stack of the Product Service.
 2. Create a subscription for this SNS topic with an `email` endpoint type with your own email in there.
 3. Update the `catalogBatchProcess` lambda function in the Product Service to send an event to the SNS topic once it creates products.